amomic/client-server-app/README.md

-# Objektorientierte Programmierung 2 KU Assignment 2020

 # Overview

-The goal of this course is to get familiar with advanced object oriented concepts by implementing a two part system for processing and visualizing real world sensor data.
+The goal is to get familiar with advanced object oriented concepts by implementing a two part system for processing and visualizing real world sensor data.

 The ecosystem you'll have to work in is comprised of two main components: